 A creditor can repossess a car only if the contract allows it, and only if the repossession is done without a breach of the peace.
 Even after a legal repossession, the creditor must provide the required post-repossession notice.

 Companies must abide by the fair debt collection laws when attempting to collect money or property.
 Violations of those laws include filing suit on a time-barred debt, and false threats of arrest or wage garnishment.

 Consumers often are confronted with a lawsuit based on an old debt, or a lawsuit brought by a “debt buyer” they never heard of prior to being sued.
 Fortunately, there are viable options for consumers in collection matters.

-Many laws protect individuals and businesses from unfair practices and competitive harm.
+Many laws protect against unfair practices and competitive harm.
 Enforcing those laws is not always cost-prohibitive, but rather disputes can be resolved in an efficient, pragmatic and thoughtful manner.